Greenroots-Collective/.github/profile/README.md

 Greenroots Collective directly supports the **United Nations Sustainable Development Goals (SDGs)**:

-- **SDG 13 – Climate Action:** Increasing green spaces on campus helps improve air quality, regulate temperatures, and build climate awareness among students.
+- **SDG 13 - Climate Action:** Increasing green spaces on campus helps improve air quality, regulate temperatures, and build climate awareness among students.
-- **SDG 4 – Quality Education:** Through our club and garden sessions, students get interactive learning that connects sustainability, agriculture, and environmental responsibility with real life.
+- **SDG 4 - Quality Education:** Through our club and garden sessions, students get interactive learning that connects sustainability, agriculture, and environmental responsibility with real life.

 ## 🌟 Vision

 Establish Greenroots Collective as a trusted and transformative student club running across the whole school, engaging students and staff in meaningful environmental action.
-Beyond our own campus, the aim is to inspire and support other schools—starting with **Globeducate** and then beyond—to launch their own versions of this model.
+Beyond our own campus, the aim is to inspire and support other schools, starting with **Globeducate** and then beyond, to launch their own versions of this model.

 ## 💡 How We Work